Antonia Abraham

-Antonia Abraham (born 7 July 1997) is a Chilean rower.
+Antonia Francisca Abraham Schüssler (born 7 July 1997) is a Chilean rower.
 On 8 July 2024, the Chilean Olympic Committee selected her and the male Tennis player Nicolás Jarry as the flag bearers to the París 2024 Olympic Games.

 Rowing career

 Together with quadruplet sister Melita, they have won several medals at age-group championships, including gold in the coxless pair at the 2017 World U23 Championships.

 Together with Melita, she won gold medals in the coxless pair and quadruple sculls events at the 2019 Pan American Games.
+They repeated the feat four years later, in the coxless four at the 2023 Pan American Games.

-She is also a 2015 Pan American Games silver medallist in the coxless pair.
+She is also a 2015 Pan American Games silver medallist in the coxless pair, and a multi-medalist at the South American Games and the Bolivarian Games.